MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 :::image type="content" source="media/teams-by-user-type.png" alt-text="The Teams by user type widget." lightbox="media/teams-by-user-type.png":::

 > [!NOTE]
 > This insight doesn't tell you how many users are in a team; it shows how many teams have a specific user composition.
-For example, a team with 100 of your users, no external users, and one guest counts as one team comprised of “my users and guests”.
+For example, a team with 100 of your users and one guest counts as one team comprised of “my users and guests”.

 By default, we show you details for the last 7 days.